Zrnik/Enum/readme.md

 `\Zrny\Base\Enum::getValue(string $Name[, bool $caseSensitive = true]) : mixed`

 Gets value of a constant by its name.
-Case sensitivity modified by second argument.
+Case sensitivity is modified by second argument.

 ------

 `\Zrny\Base\Enum::isValidName(string $Name[, bool $caseSensitive = true]) : bool`

 Checks if the name is present in the Enum.
-Case sensitivity modified by second argument.
+Case sensitivity is modified by second argument.

 `\Zrny\Base\Enum::isValidValue(string $Value) : bool`